nearform/fast-jwt/benchmarks/README.md

 of the three segments containing characters outside the base64url alphabet, so that a non canonical token cannot be silently accepted. `jose`'s `decodeJwt` does neither: it reads the payload only.
-The alphabet check also scans the signature, so the cost grows with signature length, and RS512 has the longest signature of the algorithms benchmarked here — measured across all of them, the gap ranges from 1.66x for HS256 to 3.06x for PS512.
+The alphabet check also scans the signature, so the cost grows with signature length, and RS512 has the longest signature of the algorithms benchmarked here.
+A separate off-line run over the other algorithms, which `decode.mjs` does not cover and which therefore cannot be reproduced from the rows above, put the gap between 1.66x for HS256 and 3.06x for PS512.
 The `(complete)` rows are the closest to an equal comparison, since only there does `jose` decode the header as well.

 ## Verifying